Skip to main content

 • In this situation, we agree that the reacting player needs to Eject (instead of playing First Finesse Position like they would in a normal Trash Finesse).

 • After a Trash Finesse Push Ejection, the clued player should Chop Move the pushed card for that.
-(This is similar to how 5 Pull Ejection works.)
+(This is similar to how 5 Number Ejection works.)

 The Rank Choice Ejection (with a number 2 or a number 5) (RCE)